HandHeldLegend/ProCon-GCC-PIC18/README.md

 - Support for extremely fast polling rates (Works in Smashscope oscilloscope mode in my testing) Target was functionality at 1ms polling intervals

 **Background**
 I had originally set out to utilize a GC+2.0 board from Aurelio and 4layertech for a custom Pro Controller build.
 The build worked well enough utilizing a custom PCB but there were a few items I wanted to resolve (namely support for a much faster polling rate and stick range) and changes I wanted to make to support configuring the controller without any external tools.
 I don't often boot up my Wii and wanted to be able to adjust my controller on the fly.

 The schematic and pin layout is incompatible with the original GC+2.0 board as of board revision 1b of my PCB design.
-Schematics and boardview are TBA upon finalizing the hardware.
+Schematics and boardview are TBA.

 This project 100% would not exist without the work of Aurelio, it inspired me to push this project as far as I could go and meet my project goals.
 There was a ton that was learned from his codebase; I do take a slightly different approach with much of my firmware, namely using pure assembly to handle the reading of incoming packets as well as pushing out responses.